openjs-foundation/summit/SESSION_FACILITATOR_GUIDE.md

 🎉 Lists are included 🎉

 ## 📅 in the days leading up to the session
-- [ ] If applicable, port the agenda into [tcq](https://tcq.app/)
 - [ ] Set a chair/facilitator for the session
+- [ ] (optional) if your session is open ended where a broader issue is discussed, you may choose to prepare [tcq](https://tcq.app/) to facilitate discussion

 ## 🛫 pre-flight checklist (when about to begin the session)
-- [ ]  If not pre-arranged, find consensus on a chair for the session.
-Scheduled sessions are likely to already have a facilitator/chair.
-Ad-hoc sessions will need someone to make sure everyone walks out of the room with actionable items.
+- [ ] The facilitator is the person whose name is listed in the agenda.
+Facilitators will need to make sure the group walks out of the room with actionable items.
 - [ ] If not pre-arranged, ask the table for volunteer note taker.
 - [ ] Have a person be take charge of each tool being used for the session.
 For a full list of tools see below.
 - [ ] Go to Zoom, start the call.
 - [ ] In Zoom, make sure the link to the zoom session is posted on the relevant thread in [nodejs/summit](https://github.com/nodejs/summit/issues/).
 - [ ] In Zoom, start recording the session.
-- [ ] Go to Otter, start recording the audio.
+- [ ] (Optional) Go to [Otter](https://otter.ai), start recording the audio.

 ## 🛠 tools for effective sessions